qcri-social/AIDR/Installation-instructions.md

 # 0. Requirements

+Before installing AIDR, you must have the following:

-You must have Apache Maven installed -- get the latest version from http://maven.apache.org/
+* Apache Maven installed -- get the latest version from http://maven.apache.org/

-You must have a Glassfish server running -- https://glassfish.java.net/

-You must have a Redis server running -- http://redis.io/
+* Redis server running -- get the latest version from http://redis.io/
+* Glassfish server running -- get the latest version from https://glassfish.java.net/ (tested on v3.2)
+* MySQL server running -- get the latest version from https://dev.mysql.com/downloads/mysql/ (tested on v14.14)

 # 1. Building and deploying (general)